Table of Contents

-- 1A: Using a dimensional structure that uses a single inclusion hypercube per table, and a number of exclusion hypercubes to identify the invalid data points
+- 2.1 Approach 1A: Using a dimensional structure that uses a single positive hypercube per table, and a number of negative hypercubes

-- 1B: Using a dimensional structure that uses only inclusion hypercubes
+- 2.2 Approach 1B: Using a dimensional structure that uses only positive hypercubes

 The full article is exclusively accessible to members of XBRL International.